20 C

 8. Revisit and Revise

-As you grow, your needs and desires evolve—and so should your relationships.
-It’s important to revisit and revise your expectations and communication regularly.
-What you wanted last year may not align with who you are now.
+As you grow, your needs and desires change—and your relationships should too.
+Take time to revisit your expectations and communication habits regularly; what felt right last year might not fit who you are now.

-Reevaluating your wants in a relationship is a spiritual practice in self-awareness and honesty.
-It keeps your connections fresh, authentic, and in tune with the person you’re continually becoming.
+Reevaluating your wants in a relationship is actually a practice in self‑awareness and honesty.
+It helps you stay aligned with your values, set clearer boundaries, and keep your connections feeling real instead of stuck.

 9. Seek Professional Help if Needed